yuran653/inception/README.md

 `make re` - stops the project, rebuilds it, and then runs it again
 `make clean` - deletes volumes and images related to the project, also deletes volumes folders (requires sudo password)
 `make fclean` - deletes volumes and images related to the project, deletes volumes folders (requires sudo password), and clears Docker system cache (unused images, networks, volumes, etc.)

+- Wordpress website will be available at `https://localhost`
+- Adminer will be available at `http://localhost:8080`